 If farm equipment injured you or a loved one, you deserve justice.

 Remember, you don’t have to use farm equipment negligently for it to malfunction.
 Farm equipment malfunctions occur because companies don’t design safe machinery.
 And manufacturers often fail to warn you of all the ways you can be injured while using these heavy, complex machines.

-When farmers are injured by unsafe farm machinery without adequate warnings for secure operation, it is the equipment, not that is considered “defective”−a term that applies to poor design, improper manufacturing, negligent marketing, or all three.
+When unsafe farm machinery without adequate warnings for secure operation injures farmers, it is the equipment that is “defective”.
+This is a term that applies to poor design, improper manufacturing, negligent marketing, or all three.

 Consequently, if you are an injured farm worker, if one of your family members has been injured or died working on a farm, or if you have lost wages due to injury, you may be entitled to compensation−including payments above and beyond Worker’s Compensation.

 For a free and totally confidential consultation, contact the Farm Injury Resource Center.